 Work When You are Working and Don't When You're Not.

 Simple idea, right?
-It's really difficult to implement, but when you can think about it that way, it really defines those boundaries.
-Working around the clock and being "connected" on our phones, social media, etc. 24/7 makes you less productive during work hours.
-It's really all about being present and focused on what you are supposed to be doing at that time.
+It's tough to implement, but when you can think about it that way, it defines those boundaries.
+Working around the clock and being "connected" to our phones, social media, etc. 24/7 makes you less productive during work hours.
+It's all about being present and focused on what you are supposed to be doing at that time.
 Same goes true for your personal life spilling into work time.
 If you don't set up these boundaries for yourself, who will?

 Not too long ago, I read the statement above.
 It's something I wrote down and refer back to often.
 By taking back control of your time by implementing some of these steps into your daily life, you will start to feel a shift in balance and more content in both your work and personal life.